 Famous International Horse Racecourses From France, Germany and Australia

-The idea of creating a major racecourse in the chic park—land of the Bois de Boulogne in the very heart of Paris is said to have been thought up by the Emperor Napoleon III.
+The idea of creating a major racecourse in the chic park—the land of the Bois de Boulogne in the very heart of Paris is said to have been thought up by the Emperor Napoleon III.
 The Emperor, along with his friend, the great French owner-breeder Comte Frederic de Lagrange was keen to establish a racecourse and a race that would attract a bigger public to racing and contribute towards encouraging breeders to breed horses of quality and stamina.

-From its opening in April, 1857, the course brought a new prosperity to racing and a new classic race.
+From its opening in April 1857, the course brought new prosperity to racing and a new classic race.
 This was the Grand Prix de Paris, restricted to three-year-old colts and fillies, first run in 1863.
 This race is the equivalent of the British St. Leger, within the classic pattern of three-year-old racing.
 But as a race of 3,200 metres (one mile seven and a halt furlongs), it is a tougher test for staying thoroughbreds, being run much earlier in their careers at the end of June.

-The first winner was,-ironically enough, a British horse called The Ranger, just inside the ornamental iron gates is the magnificent statue of Gladiateur, one of the greatest racehorses ever produced in France, if not in the world.
+The first winner was, ironically enough, a British horse called The Ranger, just inside the ornamental iron gates is the magnificent statue of Gladiateur, one of the greatest racehorses ever produced in France, if not in the world.
 Gladiateur's record of winning the British Triple Crown and the Grand Prix de Paris, in 1865, still stands today.

 Known to French raceguers as the ‘Avenger oi Waterloo', Gladiateur is reputed to have won the 1866 Ascot Gold Cup by 40 lengths.
 The course was modemised in 1966,when new stands were built with elevators to take racegoers up to their boxes or to the members' stand.
 New restaurants and bars were sited around the landscaped lawns behind the stands.
 The paddock is one of the most attractive in the world, and on big-racedays, its impeccably square cut low privet hedge, and white-railed perimeter is crowded with visitors from all over the world.